site24x7/plugins/apache_monitoring/README.md

 - **Bytes per Request**
 The average number of bytes being transferred per HTTP request is obtained using the metric bytes_per_req.
 - **Processes**
-Processes denotes the number of async processes.
+Processes denote the number of async processes.
 - **Connections Async Closing**
 Connections Async Closing shows the number of async connections that are in the closing state.
 - **Connections Async Keep Alive**